 - Gádor Muntaner, marine scientist specializing in sharks

-- Javier Peña, CEO and scientist of Elisava
+- Javier Peña, GENERAL and scientific director of Elisava

 - And the fifth speaker, it's a big surprise, attentive to www.tedxeixample.com

-And to go with a mouth, I leave you with some TED talks you should know:
+And to go mouth, I'll leave you with some TED talks you should know:

 Michelle Obama.
 A personal commitment to education

 Tony Robbins.
 Why we do what we do

 Jane Godall.
 Can we humans and animals live together?

 Peter Gabriel.
 Fighting injustice with a video camera

 Convinced that everything leaves a mark, I help companies better connect with their stakeholders through personal branding programs (personal brand management) and employee advocacy (programs of branded internal ambassadors).